top of page

 Scripture reading

-There are so many ways to have a devotional and there is no one correct way.
-Some ways may be better than others, but I (and more importantly, God) would rather you have a devotional which works for you and your season of life than not have one at all.
-I will just list a few of the different ways to have a devotional: reading scripture straight from the Bible, using an online devotional/bible study website or an app, devotional/bible study books, devotional/bible study podcasts, stations of the cross, walking a labyrinth, pilgrimages, journaling, painting, and the list goes on.
+There are many ways to have a devotional, and no one is correct.
+Some methods may be better than others, but I (and, more importantly, God) would rather you have a devotional which works for you and your season of life than not have one at all.
+I will list a few of the different ways to have a devotional: reading scripture straight from the Bible, using an online devotional/bible study website or an app, devotional/bible study books, devotional/bible study podcasts, stations of the cross, walking a labyrinth, pilgrimages, journaling, painting, and the list goes on.
 A devotional is simply an intentional time of connecting with God and should consist of reading scripture, praying, and silence.

-When I first became a Christian, as a teenager, just reading scripture straight out of the bible worked for me.
-I did not use a devotional book and there were no such things as online Christian websites or apps.
+When I first became a Christian, as a teenager, just reading scripture straight out of the Bible worked for me.
+I did not use a devotional book, and there were no such things as online Christian websites or apps.
 I just used what I had, the Bible.
 Now, for some of you, maybe you tried that, and you were miserable, especially if you started trying to read the Bible from front to back.
-If you are new to the faith, I would not recommend this kind of devotional.
-If you want to read from the Bible, then start in the New Testament and read a chapter at a time.
-If you come to something that speaks to you, then sit with that word or verse for a while, you do not need to keep on reading.
-Let God speak to you and pray.
+I would only recommend this devotional if you are familiar with the faith.
+If you want to read from the Bible, start in the New Testament and read a chapter at a time.
+If you come to something that speaks to you, sit with that word or verse for a while.
+You do not need to keep on reading.
+Let God talk to you and pray.

-If you have at least read through the New Testament, and want to read through the Old Testament, then go ahead, one chapter at a time.
-I would recommend a study bible so it can give you background and explanations as to why you are reading certain things.
-For example, the book of Numbers is just hard to get through on its own without some historical background and theological information.
-So, just do yourself a favor and get a study bible.
-Or you can try a bible study app like First5, or you can find the same material at the main host website at First5.org.
+If you have read through the New Testament and want to read through the Old Testament, go ahead, one chapter at a time.
+I recommend a study bible to give background and explain why you read certain things.
+For example, the book of Numbers is easier to get through with some historical background and theological information.
+So, do yourself a favor and get a study bible.
+Or you can try a bible study app like First5 or find the same material at the main host website at First5.org.
 As I write this blog, the First5 app is literally walking through the book of Numbers verse by verse with theological explanation and historical background.

-There are times when I am doing my devotionals that I am bored, I am not getting enough out of what I am using.
-If that happens too much with the material I am using, I have to change to something else and you will need to do the same.
-As you grow in your walk with the Lord, your devotionals will need to change.
-Or maybe you have a traumatic experience you go through which may necessitate a change of devotional material or how you do your devotionals.
-When my mother died, I used a devotional website (not a bible study website), and I began journaling and painting as part of my quite time.
+Sometimes when I am doing my devotionals, I am bored; I need to get more out of what I am using.
+If that happens too much with the material I am using, I have to change it to something else, and you will need to do the same.
+Your devotionals must change as you grow in your walk with the Lord.
+Or you have a traumatic experience that necessitates a change of devotional material or how you do your devotionals.
+When my mother died, I used a devotional website (not a bible study website), and I began journaling and painting as part of my quiet time.

-If you have never really had devotionals or stopped and started, then start with Jesus Calling.
-When you work that that then go to Time with God.
-Then, get a one year or two-year study bible and read through the entire bible.
-(And please get a version you can read...check out my earlier blog on this topic).
+If you have never had devotionals or stopped and started, begin with Jesus Calling.
+When you work through that, then go to Time with God.
+Then, get a one-year or two-year study bible and read through the entire Bible.
+(And please get a version you can read.
+Check out my earlier blog on this topic).
 After this, try a bible study app or bible study book that dives deeply into one book.
-Just use what works for you and will keep you doing a daily devotional.
-I have recommended my Old and New Testament college textbooks to some people because they were just in a space where they needed to understand in-depth historical background.
+Use what works for you and keeps you doing a daily devotional.
+I have recommended my Old and New Testament college textbooks to some people because they were just in a space where they needed to understand the in-depth historical background.
 They would read about Genesis from the college textbook and then read Genesis in the Bible.
 It worked for them.

 So, what time of day should you do your devotional?
 An answer: whatever time ensures you will do one.
-If listening to the scriptures while you are driving is the only way to fit it in with your current life circumstances, then do that.
-In the evening after everyone has gone to bed.
+If listening to the scriptures while driving is the only way to fit it in with your current life circumstances, then do that.
+In the evening, after everyone has gone to bed.
 Do that.
 Just do it.
-If you ask me is there perhaps a better time of day to do your devotional?
+Is there a better time of day to do your devotional?
 Yes, in the morning before you begin your day.
-There is simply something about starting your day off in God's word that just sets your mind straight for the day and helps you get your priorities in order.
+There is simply something about starting your day off in God's word that sets your mind straight for the day and helps you prioritize.
 I have not found anyone who says this is not the case.
-However, even though I work full-time and have two part-time jobs, I am willing to get up at 5:00 a.m. in the morning for my devotional time.
-You may want to gouge your eyes out at the mere thought of getting up any earlier to do a bible study.
+However, although I work full-time and have two part-time jobs, I am willing to get up at 5:00 a.m. for my devotional time.
+You may want to gouge your eyes at the mere thought of getting up any earlier to do a bible study.
 And guess what?
 It is perfectly fine if you do not want to get up earlier.
-I would not have gotten up at 5:00 a.m. to do a devotional at any point of my life until now and God has not struck me with lightning because of it.
+I would not have gotten up at 5:00 a.m. to do a devotional at any point of my life until now, and God has not struck me with lightning because of it.

 Praying